Birgit Van Puymbroeck is Assistant Professor in Literature in English and Research Methodology at VUB (tenure-track).

-Van Puymbroeck works on various aspects of late nineteenth-century and twentieth-century Anglophone and Francophone literature and culture, with an emphasis on modernism, transnational relations, and media (especially periodicals and radio).
-Her first monograph, Modernist Literature and European Identity, was published by Routledge in 2020.
-In addition, her work has been published in international peer-reviewed journals such as PMLA, Modern Language Review, Victorian Periodicals Review, and the Journal of European Periodical Studies.
-She is co-editor of Afterlives of the Brontës, a special issue of Brontë Studies (co-edited with Marysa Demoor and Olivia Malfait) and former editor-in-chief of DiGeSt: Journal of Diversity and Gender Studies.
-At present, she is working on a monograph, provisionally titled “Bardic Traditions on Air: Modernism, Radio and Celtic Revivalism,” and co-editing the Edinburgh Companion to First World War Periodicals (with Marysa Demoor and Cedric Van Dijck).
+Van Puymbroeck works on various aspects of late nineteenth- and twentieth-century Anglophone and Francophone literature and culture.
+Her expertise includes modernism, network theory, transnational relations, periodical studies, print culture, radio studies and sound studies.
+Her first monograph Modernist Literature and European Identity was published by Routledge in 2020.
+In addition, her work has appeared in international peer-reviewed journals such as PMLA, Modernism/modernity, Modernist Cultures, Modern Language Review, Victorian Periodicals Review and the Journal of European Periodical Studies.
+She is co-editor of Afterlives of the Brontës, a special issue of Brontë Studies (with Marysa Demoor and Olivia Malfait) and former editor-in-chief of DiGeSt: Journal of Diversity and Gender Studies.
+At present, she is co-editing the Edinburgh Companion to First World War Periodicals (with Marysa Demoor and Cedric Van Dijck) and working on a second monograph, provisionally titled “Bardic Traditions on Air: Modernism, Radio and Celtic Revivalism.”
+With Inge Arteel, she co-directs the FWO-funded project “Broadcast Biographies: Innovations in Genre and Medium (1945-2020).”

 Birgit Van Puymbroeck is affiliated with the Centre for Literary and Intermedial Crossings (CLIC) at VUB.
 She is the co-founder of the 20cc research group at Ghent University and a member of the interdisciplinary 'Writing 1900' network.
 She has experience (co-)supervising students and is open to receiving requests for PhD and MA supervision in her field of expertise.